 - The voltage and current samples are read.
 The current sample is shifted to account for the gain applied in the PGA.
 The phase- and gain-corrected samples are passed to the next stage. - Both the current and voltage signals are passed through highpass filters (HPF) specified by the HPF\C variable. - The current and voltage signals are now split into several components.
 The first of these components is squared and accumulated to begin the RMS current and voltage process.
-The second is processed and accumulated to begin the real/reactive power calculation.
-And a third is processed through a peak filter (specified by B0FUND and A1FUND registers) and then accumulated to provide information for the fundamental frequency power calculations.
+The second is processed and accumulated to begin the real power calculation.

-The result is a set of accumulated values that represent squared voltage, squared current, and real (active) and reactive (P and Q) energies for both the entire usable spectrum and as filtered by the peak filter.
-The real and imaginary components of energy at this point do not yet represent real and reactive power; to obtain usable power values further processing is required.
+The result is a set of accumulated values that represent squared voltage, squared current, and real (active) energy for both the entire usable spectrum and as filtered by the peak filter.
+The real energy at this point does not yet represent real power; to obtain usable power values further processing is required.
 Each of these values is further processed at the end of each DSP cycle.